 See also the REI Expert Advice article, Sports Bras: How to Choose.

-Video: How to Choose Running Clothes
+Video: What to Wear Running

 Running Clothing Features